-The proposed location, as illustrated on the set of drawings attached to the licence application - Drawing No. DN 1790, was assessed using the matrix extracted from the Environmental Protection Agency Guidelines as defined in the main planning report.
+The proposed location is illustrated on the set of drawings attached to the licence application - Drawings No. DN 1198.
+The location is assessed below using the matrix extracted from the Environmental Protection Agency Guidelines, as described in the main planning report.